Our customers have been hired by:

 Pro Tip: A bachelor’s degree may be sufficient for IT manager roles, but higher positions, such as the CIO or CTO jobs of large corporations, may require master’s degrees or higher.
 If you have one, add that first, followed by your bachelor’s below.

-How to Put Skills on an IT Manager Resume
+Put Skills on an IT Manager Resume

 All your IT staff have skills.